Home

 11.4 Descriptions of additional or new or changed job classifications will be prepared by the Company and copies furnished the Union, the Union retaining the right within ten (10) workdays or after an employee has been classified thereunder and is performing the work of such description, to make the ratings subject to the grievance and arbitration provisions of the Agreement beginning at Step 2 of the grievance procedure.

-11.7 An employee claiming that he is improperly classified will have the right to have his classification reviewed.
+11.7 An employee claiming that they are improperly classified will have the right to have their classification reviewed.
 The Company will notify the Union within fifteen (15) workdays from the date the review was requested.
 Following this, should there be a dispute, the Union may submit the dispute to the grievance and arbitration provisions of this Agreement beginning at Step 2 of the grievance procedure.
 Such claims shall be made on forms supplied by the Company and shall set forth the reasons for the request.

-11.8 (a) Notwithstanding the other provisions of this Agreement, temporary transfers from one occupational title to another in the same, higher, or lower labor grade may be made for a period not to exceed three (3) workweeks (except as noted in (b) below), which may be extended by mutual agreement.
+(a) Notwithstanding the other provisions of this Agreement, temporary transfers from one occupational title to another in the same, higher, or lower labor grade may be made for a period not to exceed six (6) workweeks, which may be extended by mutual agreement.
 No employee shall have his rate reduced if he is temporarily transferred.
 When an employee is temporarily transferred to another job title, periods of temporary transfer five (5) days or over will be recorded and such periods will be credited for progression pay purposes in the job title in which the temporary work assignment is performed.

-(e) If a temporary transfer is expected to be of more than one (1) day’s duration, the President will be notified by the Labor Relations Office.
-A record of such transactions will be maintained in the Labor Relations Office and a copy will be given to the President.
+(d) If a temporary transfer is expected to be of more than one (1) day’s duration, the Union will be notified by the Labor Relations Office.
+A record of such transactions will be maintained in the Labor Relations Office and a copy will be given to the Union.

 (d) When an employee is promoted to an instructor, the supervisor will immediately notify the Union President